geofbaum/Environment-Canada-Meteo-Data/README.md

   be accurate, however the location of the data in the output files may change, the header/column names being passed may be changed, data may no longer be in the new format, or additional data is likely to be present.
 I will do my best to go through and make note of these changes for anyone who might be using these for their own use.
 Cheers!</h4>

+<b>Please note this repository is out of date.
+I will hopefully have time to update this in the near future but I am not sure of exactly that maybe.
+  If you use this operationally or for personal use please let me know by opening an issue and I'll see if I can expedite the update process.</b>